vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 The following properties can be set in the `CONF/uftpd-ssl.conf` file.

-.Credential properties
-.. include:: credProperties.txt[]

-.Truststore properties
-.. include:: trustProperties.txt[]
+.. mdinclude:: uftpd-ssl.conf

-If the `credential.path` property is NOT set, SSL will be disabled.
+If the `credential.path` property is NOT set, SSL will be **disabled**.

 .. note::
 	**Backwards compatibility to previous versions**

-	Existing configuration files with the `javax.net.ssl.\*` properties used in UFTPD < 2.6 are still supported.
+	Existing configuration files with the ``javax.net.ssl.*`` properties used in UFTPD < 2.6 are still supported.